tterry617/altitude-2019-video-workshop/README.md

   ############################################
 ````

-Finally, we can add our congestion window changes in `vcl_deliver`.
+Finally, we can add our TCP optimisations in `vcl_deliver`.
 These can be found in the `vod-vcl_deliver.vcl` file.
 Place this above the logging configuration done previously:

 ````
   ############################################
   # VIDEO WORKSHOP: INSERT vcl_deliver CODE HERE
   ############################################

-  # increase init cwnd
+  # increase init cwnd and use BBR
   if (client.requests == 1) {
     set client.socket.cwnd = 45;
+    set client.socket.congestion_algorithm = "bbr";
   }

   #### vcl_deliver ####